 Gillian Brent is a sculptor and installation artist based in Sheffield, England.
 She makes works for gallery spaces and for the public realm.

 Gillian has worked with welded steel all her career, working both with and against its structural and industrial properties.
-She also uses a variety of other materials and found objects in her work.
+She also uses a variety of other materials including wood, acrylic, vinyl and pre-existing objects.